 Travelling abroad will continue to be a clear trend in 2023.
 At 78% of all holiday trips, their share is higher than ever.
 At the same time, the market share for domestic trips will fall to 22%, meaning that foreign destinations will account for almost 51 million holiday trips in 2023, almost 1.5 million more than in the previous year and a good 1 million fewer than in 2019.
-Germany is by far the number one holiday destination despite its loss of market share, although there will be a decline of just over 3 million holiday trips compared to 2022.
-Of the short holiday trips in 2023, just under 80% were domestic, similar to 2022 and 2019.
+Germany is by far the number one holiday destination despite its loss of market share, although there will be a decline of just over 3 million holiday trips in 2023, just under 80% were domestic, similar to 2022 and 2019.